ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 ### 3.3 Alumni

-The committee for communication is responsible for the chapter's contact withthe school's alumni.
+The committee for communication is responsible for the chapter's contact with the school's alumni.

 The responsibilities include:

 - to keep the alumni member contact lists updated
 - to designate a contact person for communication between the chapter and the alumni members
-- to inform the alumni members about those events in the chapter that may be of interest for them
+- to inform the alumni members about those events in the chapter that may be of interest in them
 - to arrange events where the chapter's members can meet and network with alumni members, such as alumni pubs

 ### 3.4 International students

-The committee for communications has a general responsibility for the communication with the international students of the ICT-School.
+The committee for communications has a general responsibility for the communication with the international students of the school of EECS at campus KTH Kista.

 These responsibilities include: